Leeeeeeapgn/Project1_Lede/README.md

 I spent hours trying to figure it out and then ask somebody else to try the same.
 And it simply worked.
 The person had Python 3.13.5 and I only have Python 3.11.8.
 Was that the issue maybe?
 I honestly don't know.
 Anyhow, the person shared the csv with me to import.

+After that I just looked at the data and tried to compare interesting trends.

 ---

 ## New skills, approaches, etc you used, or where you grew the most during the project

+- I tried to compare the data set and mostly learned through failure to do so
+- I definately learned more about times of maps on Datawrapper and what doesn't work

 ## Things you tried to do or wanted to do but did not have the skills/time (but if you have more time you might do)

 - After importing the data I faced a strange problem - my project folder seemed to have an issue.
 The path from Github Desktop opened a different folder than the one I created originally.
 Which is strange, because the path was the same and it was supposily saved in the same folder and named the same.
 But the data didn't appear by opening it without Github Desktop.
 (It did with Jupyter Notebook, there I didn't have the problem.
 Not sure and difficult to explain.
 From that onwards I only opened the folder via Github Desktop.
 That helped.
-If I had more time I would have tried to understand the issue.
+If I had more time I would have tried to understand the issue.)

 - If I would have more time, I would have tried to compare my data this other data set I found. https://academic.oup.com/isq/article/69/2/sqaf013/8081642

-- My html had a lot of white space, something to do with my first graph.
+- My html had a lot of white space, something to do with my first graph?
 But I couldn't fix it.
+It made my html. file a mess and it crashed many times but also impossible to fix it, because it was so messed up.